Nisthar/DiscordAIO/README.md

 ## How to get started

 1. Make sure you have NodeJS  installed
-2. download & unzip this the zip you donwloaded, open your CMD/Terminal and `cd` to this folder.
+2. Download & unzip this the zip you donwloaded, open your CMD/Terminal and `cd` to this folder.
-3. run `npm install -r requirements.txt`
+3. Run `npm install -r requirements.txt`

-## To run
+## To run:

-open your terminal, change your directory to this folder/repo and run:
+Open your terminal, change your directory to this folder/repo and run:

-- `node bin/index.js
+- node bin/index.js

 ## Notes